saifkhan192/saifkhan192/README.md

 # Software Developer & DevOps Engineer

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything in Backend Development and Cloud.
+Big fan of GitHub and open source projects
 - 👯 I’m looking to collaborate with other developers, especially for open-source work
 - 🥅 2025 Goals: Contribute more to Open Source projects and get at least 3 Cloud Certifications
 - ⚡ Fun fact: Travelling